armadaproject/armada/README.md

 Your contributions are valuable, whether it's fixing a bug, implementing a new feature, improving documentation, or suggesting enhancements.
 We appreciate your time and effort in helping make this project better for everyone.
 For more information about contributing to Armada see [CONTRIBUTING.md](https://github.com/armadaproject/armada/blob/master/CONTRIBUTING.md) and before proceeding to contributions see [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md)

+The Armada project adheres to the CNCF [Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).

 ## Discussion